Skip to main content

 Programme

-The exchange programme aims at students from partner institutions who want to spend a semester studying journalism in an international context, with a clear focus on learning by doing.
+• The exchange programme is designed for students from partner institutions who want to spend a semester studying journalism in an international context.

 The academic year in a nutshell